ihzavip/nextjs-blog/README.md

 I kinda figure out the layout now I just need to design some components.

 I guess it will be done in 3 days.

+the main feature components is mostly done, i need to add footer - social links etc